serenity-is/docs/tutorials/multi_tenancy/handling_lookup_scripts.md

 We just called *AddTenantFilter* method manually, because we weren't calling base *PrepareQuery* method here (so it won't be called by base class).

+> Please first delete *Northwind.DynamicScripts.cs* file, if you have it.